IceCube Neutrino Observatory: Results

 A shadowing effect from the Moon has been observed.
 Cosmic ray protons are blocked by the Moon, creating a deficit of cosmic ray shower muons in the direction of the Moon.
 A small (under 1%) but robust anisotropy has been observed in cosmic ray muons.

-A pair of high energy neutrinos were detected in 2013.
+In November 2013 it was announced that IceCube had detected 28 neutrinos that likely originated outside the Solar System and among those a pair of high energy neutrinos in the peta-electron volt range, making them the highest energy neutrinos discovered to date.

-Possibly of astrophysical origin, they were in the peta-electron volt range, making them the highest energy neutrinos discovered to date.
 The pair were nicknamed "Bert" and "Ernie", after characters from the Sesame Street TV show.

-An even more energetic neutrino was discovered in 2013 and given the name "Big Bird".
+Later in 2013 the number of detection increased to 37 candidates including a new high energy neutrino at 2000-TeV given the name of "Big Bird".